L1 Visa Processing Time

 The L1 visa is temporary.
 It will initially be granted for a maximum of 3 years.
 To remain it the US beyond this point would require a further petition to be made, where the same processing time will apply as with the initial application.
-Alternatively, you may opt for premium processing for faster adjudication.
+Alternatively, premium processing offers faster adjudication.

-Note that the visa extension period will differ depending on your visa classification:
+Note that the visa extension period will differ depending on the visa classification: